 SMEs are well set up if they are optimally prepared to act as quickly as possible even in the emergency event of a cyberattack.
 To this end, it is helpful to establish and strengthen strategically planned incident response processes.
 In the event of an attack, malware can then be discovered faster and the damage that has occurred can be contained.

-After an attack, competent IT security experts are needed in order to contain the damage caused as quickly as possible.
+After an attack, containment and, if necessary, rectification, competent IT security experts are needed for the “lessons learned” phase.
 Specialists specifically trained for such cases use forensic methods and measures to look for the vulnerable points that got the company into the unfortunate situation in the first place.
 In addition, they analyse the infected systems to trace the path of the attack.
 On the basis of this analysis, a strategy is then developed in order to better protect the data against similar attacks in future.

 SMEs that regularly carry out random checks on all data security measures and systems stay on the safe side.
 In this way, valuable data is protected better in the long term and the current security situation in the company can be accurately estimated at any time.